United States Marriage and Family Therapy Graduate Programs and MFT Degrees

 What Is a Marriage and Family Therapist?ii

-A marriage and family therapist seeks to help couples and families function in a healthy way.
+A licensed marriage and family therapist seeks to help couples and families function in a healthy way.
 They do this by identifying specific obstacles and helping clients overcome them.
-Therapists or family counselors might ask questions to help clients define and understand their own feelings and situations.
+Therapists or family counselors might ask questions to help clients, individual and family, define and understand their own feelings and situations.
 They may provide counseling, or create and enact treatment plans to help people overcome issues and encourage healthier behaviors.

 A marriage and family therapist career typically requires a master's degree, such as the Masters in Marriage and Family Therapy degree.
 In addition, all states require marriage and family therapists to be licensed.
 State requirements vary but licensure may require a master’s degree and 2,000 to 4,000 hours of post-degree supervised clinical experience.
 In addition, licensed MFT therapists must pass a state exam and complete annual continuing education classes.